 You know the feeling when you walk into a bakery and smell the aroma of fresh baked bread?
 Now imagine getting the same inviting scent in your own kitchen in three easy steps.
 No baking experience is necessary to use a bread maker, and most breads consist of just five main ingredients: flour, yeast, liquid, salt, and sweetener.
 Simply measure your ingredients and add them in the following order: liquids, dry ingredients, yeast.
 Select the settings for the type of bread you are making and press Start.
 That’s it.
 In as little as 1 hour, you can have a hot and delicious loaf of bread.

-Here are a few helpful tips on bread making from the Pat Schweitzer, Director of the Consumer Test Kitchen at Hamilton Beach:
+Here are a few helpful tips on bread making from the Consumer Test Kitchen at Hamilton Beach:

 1. Fresh ingredients are key to making bread at home.
 Check the date code on your yeast package and make sure it is not out of date.